Collaborative fiction: In Australia

 Australia has a number of famous writing teams.
 In 1944 James McAuley and Harold Stewart collaborating as Ern Malley wrote seventeen poems in one day as a hoax against Max Harris and his magazine Angry Penguins.
 From the late 1920s to the late 1940s Flora Eldershaw and Marjorie Barnard wrote under the name of M. Barnard Eldershaw.
-During that time they published an impressive body of work that included five novels.
+During that time they published a body of work that included five novels.
 Evidently Barnard did more of the actual writing whilst Eldershaw concentrated on development and structure of the works.
 Louise Elizabeth Rorabacher who wrote about the collaboration stated: "that in their early collaborative novels it is impossible to distinguish their separate contributions."
 The partnership worked because according to Nettie Palmer, a leading literary critic of the time: "Any difference in the characters of the two women doesn't make for a difference in their point of view or values."
 Dymphna Cusack wrote twelve novels, two of which were collaborations.
 She wrote Come In Spinner, a novel set in Sydney during the end of World War II, with Florence James.
 The completed book was submitted and won the 1948 Daily Telegraph novel competition.
 Cusack also collaborated with another writer – Miles Franklin on the 1939 novel Pioneers on Parade.

 Between 1997 and 2000, Australian children's authors, Paul Jennings and Morris Gleitzman, co-wrote two series of children's books, Wicked and Deadly.

 This tradition has continued into the 21st century.
 The 2015 Australian outback novel The Painted Sky was written by a group of five Australian women, and its 2017 sequel The Shifting Light' by four authors who collaboratively write under the pseudonym Alice Campion.
 Their unique writing process has resulted in critics applauding their "single" author voice.
 As 'Group Fiction', three of the collective have also written a guide to collaborative fiction writing called How to Write Fiction as a Group.
 In 2020, novelist Craig Cormick collaborated with Indigenous Australian writer Harold Ludwick to write an alternative history novel, On a Barbarous Coast, about Captain Cook's 1768-1771 voyage to Australia.